All Episodes

 This is Dreamland.

-It absolutely is a Sunday night and another Dreamland on the air.
+It absolutely is a Sunday night and another dreamland on the air.

-And, uh, let me tell you what is to be for this evening.
+And let me tell you what is to be for this evening.

-Um, whether you've heard or not, the GAO report on Roswell is out.
+Whether you've heard or not, the GAO report on Roswell is out.

 And now, of course, the entire report is available.

-Which is going to, I think, open your eyes a little bit about how to look at this report.
+And you're going to hear a little piece in a moment from Linda Howell, which is going to, I think, open your eyes a little bit about how to look at this report.

-And then we'll have, possibly, Congressman Schiff on, and he is now back in Washington, so it's problematic whether we're going to get him or not, but we're going to give it the college try here.
+So it's problematic whether we're going to get him or not, but we're going to give it the college try here.

 And I've been promised his aide will answer the phone and transfer it studiously to the congressman.